MostafaTaghipour/mtpFontManager/README.md

     override func viewDidLoad() {
         super.viewDidLoad()

-        //if you want use dynamic types programmically, you must dcleare it before watch views label.font=UIFont.preferredFont(forTextStyle: .body)
+        //if you want use dynamic types programmically, you must declare it before watch views label.font=UIFont.preferredFont(forTextStyle: .body)

         //whatch view that include the controls that use dynamic types